ShaunCurtis/CEC.Blazor/Building a Database Application in Blazor - Part 3.md

 #### Viewing a Record

 This is the simplest, so we'll start here.
-The routed component is simple.
-The Weather Forecast Viewer looks like this:
+The routed view is simple.
+We separate out the actual view component from the routed view so we can use the component in other pages - in the project we also use it in the modal dialog editor.

 ```html
 @page "/WeatherForecast/View"